Mantikor1/TicTacToe/README.md

 Currently the game just let's you click the fields.
 It is designed to be played on a single screen for two players taking turns to play.

-If a round ends you currently have to end the game and restart it.
+If a round ends you can click "Retry" to play again.